sharmavarun1985/AI-for-Trading/Term 1 - Quantitative Trading/Theorey & Quizes/01. Stock Prices/Readme.md.md

 <img src="./images/21. p value.png" width="500" height="250"></img><br><br>

 * *p-value is very small : unlikely that true mean is zero.* We need to also set a *threshold* for p-value to conclude that if p-value falls below this threshold, the true-mean is unlikely to be zero.
 This threshold is denoted by the term *alpha*.
 Commonly used value is 0.1.<br><br>
+* *p-value explained*: When using t-test for alpha, we firstly make a null hypothesis stating the average return of an Alpha is 0.
+And then, after evaluating the return with t-test, if we got positive return and the p-value smaller than we expected, saying 0.05, we will conclude that the average positive return is solely from the alpha itself instead of some random noise.
 <img src="./images/22. alpha.png" width="500" height="250"></img><br><br>